anthonydinino/sea-link/README.md

 npm start
 ```

-Type `localhost:3000` in your URL in your favourite browser.
+Type `localhost:3000` in your URL on your favourite browser.